Eye Catchers and Swagger Images: Research in Poster Format (2009) (Danish: Blikfang og blærebilleder – forskning i posterformat)

 An Ageing World (2010)

 The inspiration for this art-science sculpture came from Otto Neurath’s notion of ‘pictorial statistics’.
-In An Ageing World, physical age-pyramids are placed on a map of the world to illustrate the huge demographic differences between rich and poor countries.
-Over the weeks, thousands of staff and students at the medical faculty passed by the sculpture and often gathered in small groups in front of it to discuss changes in global demography.
+In An Ageing World, we placed physical age-pyramids on a large oval map of the world to illustrate the huge demographic differences between rich and poor countries.
+Over the months, thousands of medical faculty staff and students passed by the hanging sculpture, sometimes gathering in small groups around it to discuss global demography.
 Read more here.

 An Ageing World opened on 5 October 2010, and ran until the end of 2011.